mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 To render content, the required views can be created and added to the control itself as its children.
 However, this solution is not fully optimised and means extra views will be added, which is extra processing.

-It is recommended to use/reuse visuals [Visuals tutorial](visuals.md) to create the required content.
+It is recommended to use/reuse visuals to create the required content.
+See [Visuals tutorial](visuals.md).

 Visuals are usually defined in a stylesheet.